How to Apply for PhD?

 - Two confidential letters of recommendation;

-- Copies (and translations) of relevant undergraduate and graduate transcripts and diplomas;
+- Official copies (and translations) of relevant undergraduate and graduate transcripts and diplomas;

 - Summary of MA thesis (max.
 500 words).